 The quickly evolving nature of fraud schemes is taking its toll on banking’s bottom line.
 That’s why it was no surprise when research by Aite Group confirmed that new account fraud (NAF) is one of the top fraud concerns (and planned areas of investment) among retail banking executives today.

-In my recent article for Bank News, I discuss what it will take to solve retail banking’s NAF problem.
+In my recent article for Bank News, New Account Fraud: An Urgent Concern for Retail Banks, I discuss what it will take to solve retail banking’s NAF problem.
 My recommendations address the organized, automated, and devastating nature of current and emerging fraud dynamics.

 Yes, high-tech criminals are accessing breached data and deploying computer scripts (bots) to outsmart your systems.
 But often, while you’re focused on stopping those attempts, they’ll resort to low-tech strategies, like opening fraudulent accounts via your contact center.